 Click the pop-up menu below Permissions, then choose one of the following:

 Can make changes: Allow people you invite to view and modify the contents of the file or folder.

 View only: Allow people you invite to view the contents of the file or folder, but not modify them.

-Select the tick box next to “Allow others to invite” to allow anyone with access to the file or folder to share it with others.
-Deselect the tick box so only you can share the file or folder with others.
+Select the checkbox next to “Allow others to invite” to allow anyone with access to the file or folder to share it with others.
+Deselect the checkbox so only you can share the file or folder with others.

 Share the invitation using Mail or Messages, or create and copy a link to the shared item.

 To learn more about using the Messages app for collaboration, see Collaborate on projects with Messages.

 When the people you invite receive your invitation, they can download the shared file or folder from iCloud to any of their devices.
 If you allow it, they can make changes to a file, and you see the updates the next time you open it on your Mac.

 When you share a folder with only invited people, only they can access the files in the shared folder.
 To add more participants, you must change the settings of the shared folder; you can’t change the settings of an individual file within the folder.

 Tip: If you want to send a copy of a file or folder without collaborating on it, Control-click the item in the Finder or on the desktop, choose Share from the shortcut menu, choose Send Copy from the pop-up menu, then choose how you want to share the copy of the item, such as using AirDrop or Mail.